radiantlogic-v8/documentation-new/documentation/sys-admin-guide/limits.md

 >[!warning]
 >If you have enabled activity checking for both users (special users, authenticated and/or anonymous) and computers (IP address and Special IP), the activity per computer takes precedence over the user activity.
 The order of precedence is special IP addresses, IP addresses, special users, authenticated users, and then anonymous users.
 For example, let’s say that special user access checking, IP address access checking, and special IP address access checking have been enabled, and the max connections are set to 50, 30, and 40 respectively.
 Any user who connects that is a member of the special users group from a computer that is not a member of the special IP address group, is only allowed to make a maximum of 30 connections during the checking interval.

+## DoS Filter

+DoS filter settings allow you to limit the number or frequency of interactions, such as the number of incoming requests, that RadiantOne has.
+This is useful for limiting exposure to abuse from request flooding that might result from a misconfigured client or from maliciousness.
+If enabled, the filter keeps track of the number of requests per second from a connection.
+If a limit is exceeded, the request is either rejected, delayed, or throttled.

+Requests in excess of the per-second limit are throttled by being queued for delayed processing, and eventually rejected altogether if they continue to accumulate.
+An unthrottled request is processed immediately without intervention by the filter.

+To enable DoS filtering:

+1. In the Main Control Panel, navigate to Settings > Security > DoS Filter.
+The DoS Filter page is displayed.

+1. Make changes to the following settings as required.

+  - Click Enable DoS Filter.
+  - Max Requests per Second per Connection – The maximum number of requests from a connection per second.
+Requests above this limit will be delayed for processing and eventually dropped if they continue to accumulate.
+The default value is 25.

+  - Minimum Delay in Milliseconds – Over-limit requests will be delayed this long before being processed.
+Set to -1 to immediately discard over-limit requests, or set to 0 for no delay.

+  - Max Over-limit Requests Pending – After Max Requests per Second per Connection + Throttled Requests total requests within a one-second period is reached, additional messages are ignored and discarded.

+  - Max Processing Time in Milliseconds – The maximum allowable time to process a request.

+  - Max Idle Tracker in Milliseconds – Sets the maximum amount of time to keep track of request rates for a connection before discarding it.

+  - Insert Header – Check this option to insert the Dos filter headers into the response.

+  - Track Session – Check this option to have usage rates tracked by session (if a session exists).
+  - Track Remote Port – Set this option to have usage rates tracked by IP and port if session tracking is not used.
+  - IP Whitelist – Enter a comma-separated list of IP addresses that are not to be rate-limited.
+Each entry is IP address, either in the form of a dotted decimal notation A.B.C.D or in the CIDR notation A.B.C.D/M

+    >[!note] RadiantOne FID automatically whitelists all hosts that are members of the cluster so that node-to-node communications are unaffected; these hosts do not need to be added to the whitelist.
+This whitelist displays only the hosts that are added manually.

+  - HTTP Response Code – When the DoS filter cancels the processing of a request, it sends back an HTTP response code.
+Use this setting to change that code.
+The default value is 430.

+1. Click Save.